What is Help to Buy?

 Step 2: The government lends you up to 20% of the property's value as an equity loan.

-Step 3: You take out a mortgage on the rest of the property's value (so, if your deposit was 5% and your equity loan was 20%, you'd then take out a 75% mortgage).
+Step 3: You take out a mortgage on the rest of the property's value (so, if your deposit was 5% and your equity loan was 20%, you'd take out a 75% mortgage).

 London Help to Buy equity loan